patoline/patoline/src/decap/doc/Parsers.typ

 set of allowed characters for the rest of the input stream.
 This means that if one consider the grammar ##"a"* "b"##, and parses the string ##"aaaab"##, the parser will know that it is useless not to parse every character ##"a"## in the first place.
-This prediction mechanism is sometimes enough to avoir high complexity, but not always.
+This prediction mechanism is sometimes enough to avoid high complexity, but not always.
 It is completely useless in the case of the sequence of paragraph as we wrote it.